MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

    ![Opening the release summary](_img/deploy-using-approvals/open-summary.png)

 1. Open the **Logs** page.
-You'll see a live log and status for each step in the release process.
+You'll see a live log and status for each step in the release pipeline.
 After the release is complete, choose the icon in the **Action** column for the **Manual Intervention** task to see details of who approved, when the approval occurred, and the message entered by the approver.